mallond/rules-status/README.md

 A deep link property shall be provided for linkage to the current status.
 This use case to provide a prototype of the Work Status of a simple process, and will serve as a base design to extend into a more complete Business domain solution

+## Requirements

+- Restful service – input/output JSON
+- Big Data – MongoDB for this prototype
+- No SQL – Schema based but dynamic in nature
+- Document Objet Model
+- Cross Domain accessible
+- Encrypted Token for authentication

+The actual implementation of this status engine is rather simple.
+Based primarily on simple CRUD type operations.
+The power is in the usage of the MongoDB based status schema.
+This is were imagination is the most important ingredient.
+The beauty of a No-SQL design is the ability of this simple design to morph into specific domain controlled status requirements.
+It can be assumed that this baseline design is generic enough to be extended into domain specific solutions.

 ##Schema: